YOUHAD08/Java-Projects/Exception_Management/README.md

-# ExceptionManagement - Java Exception Handling Exercises
+# Exception_Management - Java Exception Handling Exercises

 This project is a collection of **Java exercises** focused on learning and practicing **exception handling** concepts.
 The exercises have been divided into the following sub-projects: